smbwain/apme/docs/api.md

 ## .resource(type, id)

 Get resource instance.
 Each resource instance for each context will be created once.
-If you try to retrieve resource with the same type and id with that context next time, you'll get the same instance.
+If you try to retrieve resource with the same type and id for the same context more than once, you'll still get the same instance.

 - type: String
 - id: String